 The Hundredorum Rolls of 1273 list the following: Agnes de Multon in Norfolk, 1273; Thomas de Multon in Lincolnshire; Adam de Multon in Cambridgeshire; and Alex, de Multon in Oxfordshire.

-Important Dates for the Molter family
+Early History of the Molter family

 This web page shows only a small excerpt of our Molter research.
 Another 177 words (13 lines of text) covering the years 1634, 1591, 1617, 1616, 1582, 1638, 1624, 1634, 1628, 1576 and 1661 are included under the topic Early Molter History in all our PDF Extended History products and printed products wherever possible.